-What stages does the therapy work?
+At what stages does the therapy work?

 PhotoMed’s studies welcomed people unexpected to improve.
 Some had years-old wounds or diabetic ulcers that were worsening.
 Others had fresh wounds from pets and nicks while on blood thinners.
-Immaculately cleaned wounds typically didn’t have fresh blood exude like wounds with biofilms.
+Immaculately cleaned wounds typically didn’t have fresh blood exude like wounds with bio-films.
 Moist wounds appear to be the most responsive.

 Scars may respond by flattening, becoming suppler, and less itchy.
 People with spinal cord stimulators have reported cessation of rupturing of stitches and overall faster recovery.
 Otherwise healthy people also remark that their wounds healed faster than expected.

 Bruising in people on blood thinners may change from yellowish to dark within minutes.
 Subjects reported that clearing the bruise took days instead of weeks.